 Zoophobia is an irrational and persistent fear of animals.
-This specific fear of animals is more general than a fear of certain types of animals.
-Fears such as apiphobia, a fear of wasps and bees or arachnophobia, a fear of spiders to name but a couple.
-It’s a fear of animals in general.
+This phobia is different to the relatively common phobias of specific types of animals such as apiphobia, a fear of wasps and bees or arachnophobia, a fear of spiders.
+Instead it’s a more diverse fear of animals in general.

 Zoophobia is more, very much more than any normal fear.
 Let’s face it, we all have a certain degree of fear for particular animals.
 For example, none of us would go for a swim in a river full of giant crocodiles!
 We’d be wary and alert walking through an area populated by snakes.
 And we’d think twice before taking on a guard dog!
 These fears are completely normal and rational.
 They’re fears born more out of respect for predatory, powerful or perhaps just scary looking creatures who could do us harm.
 But, whilst these fears would keep us respectful and alert, they wouldn’t take over our lives.